1.7.2. Editing configuration files on file level

 For these cases we recommend the use of Windows Notepad or with higher requirements Notepad++.
 Please do not ever use PSPad, since errors with coding UTF8 may arise, which results in files being unreadable for PARTsolutions.

-General syntax of the tags
+General syntax for tags

 There are different types of tags for keys such as short description, value type definitions, activation/deactivation and control elements for the user interface.
 Short description and control elements can also be used for blocks.